canonical/lxd/specs/rest-api.md

 a websocket connection to start (so that users can pass stdin and read stdout), or simply run to completion with /dev/null as stdin and stdout.

-When the exec command finishes, its exit status is avaialabe from the operation's metadata:
+When the exec command finishes, its exit status is available from the operation's metadata:

     {